You are helping us create a future where pediatric cancer treatment is less toxic and far less harmful. Read more.

 Clinical research has improved the outlook for most kids with cancer.
 Here’s why the future promises to be even better.

 Follow 6-year-old Erin Cross’s journey to becoming cancer-free through Seattle Children’s T-cell immunotherapy trial.
 Watch the video.

 Kids at Seattle Children’s benefit from art therapy that compliments traditional medicine.
 It provides a creative outlet for kids to express themselves, process emotions and reconnect to the playfulness of childhood.
 Read more.

 Right before his 22nd birthday, Chris Rumble tested positive for leukemia.
 Watch the music video he made on Seattle Children's Hospital's Hematology–Oncology floor featuring patients, families and nurses dancing and singing to Kelly Clarkson's hit song “Stronger.”

-Dr. Margarett Shnorhavorian talks about preserving fertility and quality of lifefor cancer patients.
-Read the full story
+Dr. Margarett Shnorhavorian talks about preserving fertility and quality of life for cancer patients.
+Read more.

 More contact information

 Learn more about visiting Cancer and Blood Disorders

 Type the first or last name you are searching for or select a specialty.